 Biological and other fishery data are poor for all bottomfish species in the Mariana Archipelago.
 Generally, data are only available on commercial landings by species and CPUE for the multispecies complexes as a whole.
 At this time, it is not possible to partition these effort measures among the various BMUS.
-The most recent stock assessment update (Bohaboy et al. in prep for publication) for the Guam BMUS complex (comprised of 13 species of shallow and deep species of snapper, grouper, jacks, and emperors) was based on estimate of total catch, an abundance index derived from the nominal CPUE generated from the creel surveys.
+The most recent stock assessment update (Bohaboy and Matthews 2024) for the Guam BMUS complex (comprised of 13 species of shallow and deep species of snapper, grouper, jacks, and emperors) was based on estimate of total catch, an abundance index derived from the nominal CPUE generated from the creel surveys.
 The assessment used a state-space Bayesian surplus production model within the modeling framework Just Another Bayesian Biomass Assessment (JABBA), which included biological information and fishery-dependent data through 2023.
 Determinations of overfishing and overfished status can then be made by comparing current biomass and harvest rates to MSY level reference points.
 To date, the Guam BMUS is no longer in an overfished state and not subject to overfishing.
 Although there was progress in rebuilding the stock past the MSST, the stock has not reached its rebuilt state.

-Table 43.
+Table 41.
 Stock assessment parameters for the Guam BMUS complex (from Bohaboy and Matthews 2024)

-Parameter Value Notes Status MSY 42.4 (30.8-65.5) Expressed in 1000 lb (with MIS I 42.4 (30.6-03.3) 95% confidence interval) H{2023} 0.12 Expressed in percentage H{CR} 0.176 (0.079 0.267) Expressed in percentage (with ITCR 0.176 (0.078 - 0.367) 95% confidence interval) H/H {CR} 0.72 No overfishing occurring B 2023 194.8 Expressed in 1000 lb D 242.6 (109.8-626.7) Expressed in 1000 lb (with B{MSY} 242.0 (109.8-020.7) 95% confidence interval) B/B {MSY} 0.80 Not overfished
+Parameter Value Notes Status

+MSY 12 1 (20 9 65 5) Expressed in 1000 lb (with

+MSY 42.4 (30.8-65.5) 95% confidence interval)

+H{2023} 0.12 Expressed in percentage

+TT 0.176 (0.078 - 0.367) Expressed in percentage (with

+H {CR} 95% confidence interval)

+H/H {CR} 0.72 No overfishing occurring

+B{2023} 194.8 Expressed in 1000 lb

+D 242 6 (100 9 626 7) Expressed in 1000 lb (with

+B{MSY} 242.6 (109.8-626.7) 95% confidence interval)

+B/B {MSY} 0.80 Not overfished